 Civil Rights Photography, 1956-1968

 The High Museum of Art holds one of the most significant collections of photographs of the civil rights movement.
-The works on display are a small selection of the collection, which numbers more than 250 photographs that document the social protest movement, from Rosa Parks’s arrest to the Freedom Rides to the march on Washington, D.C.
-The city of Atlanta—the birthplace of Dr. Martin Luther King, Jr.—was a hub of civil rights activism and figures prominently in the collection.
+The works on display were a small selection of the collection, which numbers more than 250 photographs that document the social protest movement, from Rosa Parks's arrest to the Freedom Rides to the march on Washington, D.C.
+The city of Atlanta – the birthplace of Dr. Martin Luther King, Jr. – was a hub of civil rights activism and figures prominently in the collection.
 Visionary leaders such as Dr. King, Congressman John Lewis, and former mayor Ambassador Andrew Young are featured alongside countless unsung heroes.

-Civil Rights Photography 1956-1968 is an ongoing installation, and the photographs will be rotated every six months.
+Civil Rights Photography, 1956-1968 was an ongoing installation, and the photographs were be rotated every six months.